Shrey113/Adb-Device-Manager/README.md

 - **Optimize Multi-Device Workflows:** Leverage custom keyboard shortcuts, personalized layouts, and background services to handle multiple devices efficiently.
 - **Customize Your Experience:** Adjust settings like transfer speeds, mirroring quality, and connection parameters to suit your workflow.
 - **Access Detailed Analytics:** Monitor comprehensive logs, usage statistics, and performance analytics to optimize device management and troubleshoot issues quickly.
+- **Voice Command Mastery:** Learn the full range of AI voice commands to control your devices hands-free.
+Try combining commands for complex operations.
+- **Command-Line Expertise:** Use the AI-enhanced terminal to execute complex ADB commands with minimal typing—the system learns from your patterns.

 ## 🛡️ Security & Privacy